TechMCDocs/pages/Blocks/MovingBlock36.md

 - Having the Block Tags: dragon_immune, wither_immune;
 - Entities can see through it but cannot pathfind through it;
 - It can only be destroyed through an explosion;
-- Being unreplaceable<!--What does this mean?--> by the player
+- Being unreplaceable (cannot be mined or replaced by right-clicking with another block item) by the player

 ## Hitbox
 Like most blocks, the B36 has a hitbox.
 A B36 hitbox is very interesting as it can be offset from where the B36 is actually located.
 This can be seen by doing the following:
 1. Go to the world border
 2. Place a piston facing into the world border, with water on the other side.
 3. Power the piston to extend it
-4. Without unpowering the piston, break the it
+4. Without unpowering the piston, break it
 5. Notice the invisible B36 on the other side of the border, and then walk into the invisible hitbox that is still there server-side

 ![b36hitbox](https://cdn.discordapp.com/attachments/793179568508108820/807318838139813948/WorldBorder_B36.png)